rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Useful in identifying how satisified our past contributors were with their
 > work and may help identify sources of contributor attrition.

-### How was your experience been contributing to the rust project?
+### My experience contributing to the rust project was positive.

-Free Form.
+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

 > **justification**
 >
 > Useful for sentiment analysis and gagues the severity of the problems identified
 > in the subsequent questions.

-### How healthy do you feel your team/working group/project group was?
+### I feel my team/working group/project group was healthy.

-*Skip if not a member of the rust project.*
+**Skip if not a member of the rust project.**

-- strongly positive
+- strongly agree
-- positive
-- neutral
+- agree
+- neither agree nor disagree
-- negative
+- disagree
-- strongly negative
+- strongly disagree

 > **justification**
 >